 Here, you will find the usual types of workers in the freelance world like editors, coders, and writers, but there are also freelance marketers.
 One unique thing about this platform is that freelancers are able to keep 100% of their earnings, unlike most of the other platforms whose fees and rates vary.

-This platform is aimed at college kids that are looking for a way to earn more cash while they are in school.
+This platform is aimed at college kids that are looking for a way to get more cash while they are in school.
 Students and recent graduates are able to find part-time gigs aimed at their industry of choice—some even get lucky and land a career.
 There are many types of jobs and clients to be found, so students shouldn't fear a lack of options when they choose to take a freelance work route.

 Providing work around the globe for digital marketing and creative professionals, Aquent provides opportunities for freelancers to work remotely or on site, and for freelancers to find contract-to-hire jobs.
 There are free online courses that provide training in practical skills for freelancers to really hone in on their skills, or simply sharpen them.
 Search with keywords and a location, or simply browse all of the current job openings in your selected area.